Optimal Stopping with Expectation Constraints: Introduction

 Kennedy \cite{Kennedy_1982} initiated the study of optimal stopping problem with expectation constraint.
-The author used a {\it Lagrange multiplier} method to reformulate a discrete-time optimal stopping problem with first-moment constraint to a minimax problem and showed that the optimal value of the dual problem is equal to that of the primal problem.
-Since then, the Lagrangian technique has been prevailing in research of optimal stopping problems with expectation constraints (see e.g. \cite{Pontier_Szpirglas_1984,LSMS_1995,Balzer_Jansen_2002,Urusov_2005,Makasu_2009,Tanaka_2019}), and has been applied to various economic and financial problems such as Markov decision processes with constrained stopping times \cite{Horiguchi_2001c,Horiguchi_2001b}, mean-variance optimal control/stopping problem \cite{Pedersen_Peskir_2016,Pedersen_Peskir_2017}, quickest detection problem \cite{Peskir_2012} and etc.
+The author used a {\it Lagrange multiplier} method to reformulate a discrete-time optimal stopping problem with first-moment constraint as a minimax problem and showed that the optimal value of the dual problem is equal to that of the primal problem.
+Since then, the Lagrangian technique has been prevailing in research of OSEC (see e.g. \cite{Pontier_Szpirglas_1984,LSMS_1995,Balzer_Jansen_2002,Urusov_2005,Makasu_2009,Tanaka_2019}) and has been applied to various economic/financial problems such as Markov decision processes with constrained stopping times \cite{Horiguchi_2001c,Horiguchi_2001b}, mean-variance optimal control/stopping problem \cite{Pedersen_Peskir_2016,Pedersen_Peskir_2017}, quickest detection problem \cite{Peskir_2012}, etc.

-Recently, Ankirchner et al. \cite{AKK_2015} and Miller \cite{Miller_C_2017a} took a different approach to optimal stopping problems for diffusion processes with expectation constraints by transforming them to stochastic optimization problems with martingale controls.
-The former characterizes the value function in terms of a Hamilton-Jacobi-Bellman equation and obtains a verification theorem, while the latter analyzes the optimal stopping problem with first-moment constraint that is embedded in a time-inconsistent (unconstrained) stopping problem.
-However, they only postulate a dynamic programming principle for the optimal stopping with expectation constraint.
-In contrast, the main contribution of this paper is to establish a dynamic programming principle with rigorous proof for the optimal stopping with expectation constraints in a general non-Markovian setting.
+Recently, Ankirchner et al. \cite{AKK_2015} and Miller \cite{Miller_C_2017a} took different approaches to optimal stopping problems for diffusion processes with expectation constraints by transforming them to stochastic optimization problems with martingale controls.
+The former characterizes the value function in terms of a Hamilton-Jacobi-Bellman equation and obtains a verification theorem, while the latter embeds the optimal stopping problem with first-moment constraint into a time-inconsistent (unconstrained) stopping problem.
+However, the authors only postulate dynamic programming principles for their corresponding problems.
+In contrast, we rigorously prove in this article a dynamic programming principle for the optimal stopping problem with expectation constraints.